Juan Andreu Almazán: Military career

 In 1907, he enrolled in a medical school in Puebla, where he started political and military opposition against the dictator Porfirio Díaz.
 He worked for Francisco I. Madero's presidential campaign to prevent Díaz's re-election.
 When the Mexican Revolution began, he joined the revolutionaries and abandoned his studies.

 As an early supporter of Madero, he followed him into exile in October 1910.
 In April 1911, he appeared in Morelos and made contact with Emiliano Zapata.
 He presented himself as an agent of Madero and convinced Zapata to fight under Madero's banner.

 In November 1911, almost immediately after Madero was elected president, Zapata broke with Madero and renewed his fight against the government of Mexico City.
 Juan Andreu Almazán sided with Zapata and joined the rebellion against Madero.

 When Madero was deposed and later executed by General Victoriano Huerta in February 1913, Huerta put out peace feelers to all the rebel groups.
 Zapata had a great dislike for Huerta and refused to make peace.
 Andreu Almazán, however, did not share Zapata's feelings about Huerta and chose to follow him.
 He was given a combat command and thereafter became associated with Pascual Orozco, who had also joined Huerta.
 He and his forces fought against the forces of Pancho Villa.
-In the battle of Torreón, late March 1914, Almazán commanded a brigade under Gen. Jose Velasco.
+In the battle of Torreón, late March 1914, Almazán commanded a brigade under Gen. José Velasco.

 When Huerta was defeated in August 1914, Andreu Almazán and several other generals associated with Orozco, and known as "Colorados," because of their red flag, moved south and joined forces with Zapata.
 Still, Zapata did not integrate them into his forces but allowed them to operate mainly in the state of Puebla.

 The peak mark of Andreu Almazán's military career came in December 1914, when his Colorado forces, supported by the forces of Zapata, forced the Constitutionalist Army of Venustiano Carranza out of the city of Puebla and claimed it for the Liberation Army of the South and the Government of the Convention.